NYPD/right-hand-drive/content/post/celica-audio-and-nav-upgrade.md

 ![Polk Audio DB5252 inside rear Celica speaker bracket](/images/celica-audio-and-nav-upgrade/rear-new-speaker-inside-old-frame.jpg) *Polk Audio DB5252 inside rear Celica speaker bracket*

 As you can see the mounting screws do not line up properly on either bracket.
 The front speaker brackets have a screw spacing of 8" and the rear speaker bracket has a screw spacing of 6.25".
-I can't recall exactly, but I kinda remember trying the 6.25" DB6502 speaker in the rear and it *STILL* did not line up properly.
-Looking online I found some threads stating certain 8" speakers worked like the [Focal ISU 200](https://www.focal.com/en/car-audio/car-audio-kits-solutions/integration/universal/component-kits/isu200) will work on the front speaker bracket without any modifications, but chances are the speakers you prefer or want buy will require some modification and crafting.
+I can't recall exactly, but I kinda remember trying the 6.25" DB6502 speaker in the rear and it **STILL** did not line up properly.
+Looking online I found some threads stating certain 8" speakers worked like the [Focal ISU 200](https://www.focal.com/en/car-audio/car-audio-kits-solutions/integration/universal/component-kits/isu200) will work on the front speaker bracket without any modifications, but chances are the speakers you prefer or want to buy will require some modification and crafting.

 Hopefully you are better equipped than me, but all the following custom speaker adapters were done with just a [Dremel 4000-6/50](https://us.dremel.com/en_US/products/-/show-product/tools/4000-6-50-high-performance-rotary-tool-kit?bvroute=Reviews%2FshowHelpfulPositive).
 The adapters a little sloppy around the edges, but It did not turn out too bad.